 This method allows you to evaluate candidates objectively based on their practical abilities and proven skills.
 By using skills tests before you meet with candidates, you can focus only on the most qualified individuals, which helps make the hiring process faster and more efficient.

-Legal Research: Find candidates who know how to do legal research quickly and efficiently.
+Legal research: Find candidates who know how to do legal research quickly and efficiently.

-Reading Comprehension: This is an essential skill for many roles – and especially for paralegals and legal assistants.
+Reading comprehension: This is an essential skill for many roles – and especially for paralegals and legal assistants.

-Attention to Detail: Are candidates able to pay close attention to details and spot the tiniest errors and discrepancies?
+Attention to detail: Are candidates able to pay close attention to details and spot the tiniest errors and discrepancies?
 Find out with this test.

 Communication: Check whether applicants know how to communicate well in a professional setting with this test.

-Time Management: Find out whether candidates are capable of managing their time well and prioritizing tasks efficiently.
+Time management: Find out whether candidates are capable of managing their time well and prioritizing tasks efficiently.

-Critical Thinking: Paralegals need to be able to evaluate information critically and draw conclusions based on the data they have.
+Critical thinking: Paralegals need to be able to evaluate information critically and draw

 Once you identify the best candidates with the help of skills tests, you can invite them to an interview.
 Combining skills tests and interviews enables you to: